-- Failed procedure and conversion to open procedure <1% - Bleeding requiring blood transfusion in < 1% - Infection may require antibiotic treatment <3% - Temporary shoulder pain is common after laparoscopy - Damage to other organs, including bowels, spleen, liver and gall bladder, nerves and lymphatics, and CO2 gas embolism - Numbness or tingling in legs, genitalia and perineum is usually temporary - Clots (DVT, PE), gas embolism - Risk of death may be estimated using the nzRISK https://nzrisk.com on-line pre-operative calculator.
+- Failed procedure and conversion to open procedure <1% - Bleeding requiring blood transfusion in < 1% - Lymph leakage with prolonged drainage, that may require specific dietary restrictions or intravenous feeding (TPN) for a time until the leak resolves - Infection may require antibiotic treatment <3% - Temporary shoulder pain is common after laparoscopy - Damage to other organs, including bowels, spleen, liver and gall bladder, nerves and lymphatics, and CO2 gas embolism - Numbness or tingling in legs, genitalia and perineum is usually temporary - Clots (DVT, PE), gas embolism - Risk of death may be estimated using the nzRISK https://nzrisk.com on-line pre-operative calculator.
 It has been developed and validated for patients in New Zealand over the age of 18, to help patients and doctors balance benefits and risks of treatment.